 Public liability insurance

 Public liability Insurance protects you against compensation claims and the legal fees involved in defending against them.
-These claims could be from customers, clients or anyone else who feels that your business has been responsible for injury or damage.
+These claims could be from customers, clients, or anyone else who feels your business has been responsible for injury or damage.

 Professional indemnity insurance

-Sometimes confused with public liability insurance—a confusion not helped by the fact that some companies offer a joint policy!
+This is sometimes confused with public liability insurance – not helped by the fact that some companies offer a joint policy!

 Product liability insurance